Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Lens Depth Function and -Relative Neighborhood Graph and Motivation for our Algorithms

-We now introduce the lens depth function and the $k$-relative neighborhood graph.
-We relate them to ordinal distance information of the kind \eqref{my_quest} and explain the rationale behind Algorithms \ref{medoid_alg} to \ref{algorithm_rng_clustering}. \\

-The most important geometric object in the following is the lens spanned by two points $x_i$ and $x_j$ from a set $\mathcal{X}$.
-Consider a ball with radius $d(x_i, x_j)$ with center $x_i$, and similarly a ball with the same radius with center $x_j$.
+The most important geometric object in the following is the lens spanned by two points $x_i,x_j\in\mathcal{X}$.
+Consider a ball of radius $d(x_i, x_j)$ centered at $x_i$, and similarly a ball of the same radius centered at $x_j$.
 The lens spanned by $x_i$ and $x_j$ consists of all those points of $\mathcal{X}$ that are located in the intersection of these two balls.
 Formally,

-An illustration of $Lens(x_i,x_j)$ in case of the 2-dimensional Euclidean space can be seen on the left side of Figure \ref{sketch_lens}. \\
+An illustration of $Lens(x_i,x_j)$ in case of the Euclidean plane can be seen on the left side of Figure \ref{sketch_lens}.
+The key insight for us are the following equivalences:

-The key insight for us is that the concept of the lens is closely related to ordinal distance information of the kind \eqref{my_quest}:

 In particular, if we had knowledge of all ordinal relationships of type \eqref{my_quest} for a data set $\dataset\subseteq \mathcal{X}$, we could check for any data point $x_k$ and any two data points $x_i,x_j$ whether $x_k$ is contained in $Lens(x_i,x_j)$ or not.